xipki/xipki/assemblies/xipki-setup/src/assembly/unfiltered/INSTALL.md

 void

 ## How to Configure Password
-In all XiPKI components (including Tomcat's TLS configuration), you may configure the password using the following methods:
+In all XiPKI components, you may configure the password using the following methods:
 (In the following examples, assume the password is "CHANGEIT", the master password is "qwert")

 - In plaintext, e.g. `password=CHANGEIT`